bucketeer-io/bucketeer-docs/docs/getting-started/create-bucketeer-account.md

   wSize='100%'
 />

-5. On the left panel, enter the new user's email and define their role.
+4. Enter the new member's email and define his role.
-6. Click **Submit** to create the account.
+5. Click **Submit** to create the account.

 <CenteredImg
   imgURL='img/getting-started/create-bucketeer-account-2.png'